hasura/graphql-engine/community/tools/graphql2chartjs/README.md

     }
     ```

     As you see, `pointBackgroundColor` and `data` get pushed in an array while `fill` gets set as a top level field.
-This is because `convert` function understands that the ChartJS API expects `pointBackgroundColor` to be an array and `fill` to be a simple flag.
+This is because `graphql2chartjs` function understands that the ChartJS API expects `pointBackgroundColor` to be an array and `fill` to be a simple flag.

 4. It repeats the step above for every data point.
 The final `data` object would be: